emtiajium/vocabulary-flashcard-frontend/README.md

 ## Change Log

+-   `0.25.0`: Linker words page + Changed the UI to show the total no. of vocab
 -   `0.24.6`: UI changes: Reduced the card width for bigger screen
 -   `0.24.5`: UI changes: Changed the card color
 -   `0.24.4`: Continuation of `0.24.3`